webdriverio/webdriverio/docs/guide/getstarted/configuration.md

 for a list of the available `capabilities`.
 Also useful is Sauce Labs [Automated Test Configurator](https://docs.saucelabs.com/reference/platforms-configurator/#/) that helps you to create this object by clicking together your desired capabilities.

+Refer to the [cloud service docs](/guide/testrunner/cloudservices.html) for further service specific options.

 Type: `Object`<br>
 Default: `{ browserName: 'firefox' }`<br>